-First Impressions, you never get a second chance, make it count!
+First impressions are paramount.
+You never get a second chance, so make it count!

 You’ll never get a second chance again!
 In the blink of an eye, we form a first impression.